 Making it home for the weekend we checked into the Pacific Edge Hotel * on Laguna Beach.
 A fun little hotel with a popular beach restaurant, called The Deck, nautical decor, and fairly spacious rooms.
 The indoor restaurant, Driftwood Kitchen, has a great brunch with an open-air sitting area, and at night turns into a pretty happening bar where we had a couple of old-fashioned while making small talk with the locals.

-The neighbourhood around the hotel is charming, with a lot of restaurants, shops, and a strong beach community vibe.
-One of the more popular restaurants in the are is The Cliff, located in a small, somewhat gated area, filled with art galleries, and craft shops.
-The Cliff has a large seafood menu and a great view on the sunset – it’s main attraction.
+The neighborhood around the hotel is charming, with a lot of restaurants, shops, and a strong beach community vibe.
+One of the more popular restaurants in the area is The Cliff, located in a small, somewhat gated area, filled with art galleries, and craft shops.
+The Cliff has a large seafood menu and a great view of the sunset – its main attraction.
 The art centre enveloping the restaurant has an outdoor bar, fire pit, and live music in the evenings – visibly, a popular spot with the locals.

-For the adventurous types there are quite a few hiking trails of various complexity, we took on one that was about 5 hours total.
-The view on the mountains was stunning, with beautiful vegetation and a few up and down surprise curves.
-Our end point was a waterfall but since it was a rather dry spring the cave was dry.
+For the adventurous types, there are quite a few hiking trails of various complexity, we took on one that was about 5 hours total.
+The view of the mountains was stunning, with beautiful vegetation and a few up and down surprise curves.
+Our endpoint was a waterfall but since it was a rather dry spring the cave was dry.

 If you keep walking along the coast you’ll walk into the Montage neighborhood.
 Here, after exploring some rocks and tanning (aka burning) in the sun, we went up the hill to have a glass of wine and some oysters in the Montage Beach Resort*, an upscale hotel with a few great upscale restaurants.
 We set on the veranda looking out onto the ocean for a glorious couple of hours.
 Sadly this last stop was the ending of the weekend but I’m looking forward to going back and seeing more of this beautiful coast.